 A CRM that’s easiest to use will be the one most successfully implemented.
 However sophisticated its features are, if sales, support, or marketing teams find them difficult, the features will be seen as an inconvenience, not tools.
-Spurred by the growth of cloud computing market to $127.5B (2015 State of the Cloud Report), vendors are churning out more and more intuitive CRMs today.
+Spurred by the increase in spending on cloud computing tools (Worldwide Semiannual Public Cloud Services Spending Guide 2018), vendors are churning out more and more intuitive CRMs today.

 But how easy is easy enough?
 Usability is just one aspect.
 In this article, we compare three very easy to use CRM software solutions, but we also consider other attributes that can make them highly useful tools for your company, including:

 HubSpot is a 100% free CRM app that completes the vendor’s sales and marketing suite.
 It’s one of the most robust yet intuitive freemiums for any business size and industry.
 HubSpot CRM offers all core functionalities at no cost.
 The app lets you manage contacts, tasks, and deals across a neatly laid-out sales pipeline.
 It also allows for document sharing and email notifications.

 Together with HubSpot’s paid Sales Pro and Marketing Pro systems, this CRM app really makes your sales pipeline run more efficiently.
 It is ideal for small and medium businesses and large enterprises with focus on inbound marketing tools.
 If you want to try out the software the signup is easy and intuitive.
 You can easily get HubSpot for free here.